tableau/Logshark/README.md

 # Is Logshark supported?

-Logshark is made available AS-IS with no support.
+Logshark is Community Supported.
 This is intended to be a self-service tool and includes a user guide.
 Any bugs discovered should be filed in the Logshark [Git issue tracker](https://github.com/tableau/Logshark/issues).

 # How can I contribute to Logshark?